ReSeek: A Self-Correcting Framework for Search Agents with Instructive Rewards: Experiments

 \subsection{Main results}

 We evaluate ReSeek across eight open-domain QA benchmarks spanning single- and multi-hop settings, using Qwen2.5-7B-instruct and Qwen2.5-3B-instruct backbones.

 \myparagraph{ReSeek achieves SOTA performance.} We evaluate ReSeek across eight open-domain QA benchmarks spanning single- and multi-hop settings.
 ReSeek attains the highest average accuracy across both backbones: 0.377 for 7B compared to 0.346 for ZeroSearch, and 0.312 for 3B compared to 0.281.
 It consistently excels on multi-hop benchmarks, notably HotpotQA and Bamboogle across both model scales, which highlights the benefits of our repeated-search with self-correction paradigm.
-On single-hop datasets ZeroSearch performs well, which aligns with its design focus.
+On single-hop datasets, ZeroSearch performs competitively, which aligns with its design focus on direct retrieval.

-\myparagraph{FictionalHot isolates reasoning ability from model scale and data leakage.} On FictionalHot, ReSeek scores 0.061 with 7B and 0.059 with 3B.
-This near-identical performance, unlike the large gaps seen on standard datasets, indicates that FictionalHot successfully isolates reasoning ability from the stored knowledge that typically correlates with model scale.
-In contrast, Direct Inference on TriviaQA reaches 0.408 for 7B and 0.288 for 3B, while scoring almost zero on FictionalHot (~0.001).
-This pattern highlights likely training-data overlap in TriviaQA, whereas FictionalHot—constructed from synthetic, fictional entities with no possibility of leakage—provides a cleaner measure of retrieval and reasoning, underscoring the importance of our benchmark.
+\myparagraph{FictionalHot isolates reasoning ability from model scale and data leakage.} On FictionalHot, ReSeek scores 0.061 (7B) and 0.059 (3B).
+This consistent performance across scales indicates that FictionalHot effectively isolates reasoning ability from scale-correlated memorization.
+In contrast, TriviaQA shows a large gap (0.408 for 7B vs. 0.288 for 3B), while Direct Inference on FictionalHot is near-zero (0.001).
+This pattern suggests training data overlap in TriviaQA, whereas FictionalHot's reduced-contamination design provides a cleaner measure of genuine reasoning.